bleaktwig/yuadrem-wiki/docs/geography/westlands.md

 The name also carries a more literal interpretation, as the Hundred Year War<!-- NOTE.
 Link? --> was fought on this land.

 The south-eastern part of the region is also famous for the bafarmat, a purple moss that grows on its shores.
-While abundant in the caverns below the Ichor Mountains, the moss only grows in this small area, and is the only food that can stimulate the hornbeetles<!-- TODO.
+While abundant in the caverns below the Ichor Mountains, the moss only grows in this small area, and is the only food that can stimulate the anthutes<!-- TODO.
 Link.
-Hornbeetles are huge pack animals commonly used to move very large amounts of cargo --> to breed.
+Anthutes are huge pack animals commonly used to move very large amounts of cargo --> to breed.
 Even today, bafarmat is farmed in the city-state of Jorea<!-- TODO.
 Link. -->, whose populace sell to the nixwalkers.

 #### Drejek
 Westernmost of Yuadrem is the thick, dark, and moist jungle of Drejek.
-This region is the birthplace of the Gannag civilization, which spawned the barkskin<!-- TODO.
-Link. -->.
+This region is the birthplace of the Gannag civilization, which spawned the barkskin.
 While born before The Schism<!-- TODO.
 Link. -->, it is unknown if the nation survived The Penance, since no contact has been made since.

 #### The Fog Gorge